RadheyaM/p1-chess-space/README.md

 [View the Live Project](https://radheyam.github.io/p1-chess-space/index.html)

-Chess Space is a site created by a hypothetical professional chess player with the aim of increasing his online following and signing users up to his lessons and/or chess club.
-The site provides clear and obvious ways for the user to sign-up as well as various resources designed to increase the user's interest in chess and motivation to sign-up.
+Chess Space is a site created for a hypothetical professional chess player with the aim of increasing his online following and signing users up to his lessons and/or chess club.
+The site provides clear and obvious ways for the user to sign-up as well as various resources designed to increase user interest in chess and motivate subscription.

 ![Responsive Mockup](media/site-mockup.png)